 The Service is a department within NUSU and therefore cannot advise or represent anyone against NUSU.
-In these circumstances we are limited to providing information about how to make a complaint using the NUSU Complaints Procedure.
+In these circumstances we are limited to providing information about how to

+45168.0005.11885079.4 Page 11 of 16 make a complaint using the NUSU Complaints Procedure.
 The NUSU complaint handlers and NUSU DDC have signed a Data Protection and Confidentiality Agreement and can only be provided with information about a you by exception if the complaint is about the Service you have received.
 Only the Service staff have access to your records.

 Occasionally conflicts of interest occur.
-If you are told that you cannot access the Service due to a conflict of interest, you may deduce who is already using the Service in respect of the case (see section 4).
+If you are told that you cannot access the Service due to a conflict of interest, you may deduce who is already using the Service in respect of the case